sbaldrich/algo/README.md

 ## What is this?

 **Algo** is a compendium of algorithms and data structures I've encountered and don't want to forget.
+Go ahead and visit the [wiki](https://github.com/sbaldrich/algo/wiki)

 <a name="purpose"/>
 ## Yeah, but why?